mlb-/yadnd5ecs/README.md

 were lackluster.
 I thought the state of the tools was unfortunate, so I'm trying my hand.

+### Implementation Roadmap

+- Initially, I imagined Clojure's collections would make dice rolling simple to emulate.
+Then I started considering re-rolls, keeping the n highest or lowest, etc. It got complicated quickly.

+- Then, in traditional LISP fashion, I considered data structures representing the formulas describing what to roll, as well as data structures representing the result of such rolls.
+A model, independent a UI designed around it, could be developed in depth.
+This could quickly become a rabbit hole and provide no progress made on the UI any time soon.

+- And now, in traditional React fashion, I've considered simply providing a skeleton layout of all non-derived data.
+After which, I can proceed to create the logic to compute all derived values in the UI.

 ## Development

 Open a terminal and type `lein repl` to start a Clojure REPL